 The last volume, Volume III, includes only the IDIS reports.
-The IDIS reports included in this Appendix are: seven reports reporting data on each of the Entitlement Programs; two reports on ESG data only; three reports on HOME data only; and one report on CDBG data only.
-Volume III (parts A and B) is approximately 250 pages, and will be provided upon request.
+The IDIS reports included in this Appendix are: seven reports reporting data on each of the Entitlement Programs; two reports on ESG data only; and three reports on HOME data only.
+Volume III (parts A, B and C) is approximately 500 pages, and will be provided upon request.
 Please call 212-720-3531 for this volume.